• Skip to primary navigation

 These oven roasted vegetables are so easy to make, but as always we'll walk through how to roast vegetables step-by-step, and don't forget to watch the video!

-In a small bowl mix together garlic powder, sea salt, paprika and black pepper then set the mixture aside to use later.
+Begin by mixing the spices (garlic powder, sea salt, paprika and black pepper) together in a small bowl, then set the mixture aside to use later.

 two overhead photos showing How to Roast Vegetables